peterchettiar/DEngZoomCamp_2025/Module-5-batch-processing/README.md

 As a unified analytics engine for large-scale data processing.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.

+> [!NOTE]
+> Spark is actually written in Scala making it the native language that communicates with Spark.
+But there are wrappers available around Spark, one example is `PySpark` which is Spark wrapped in Python.
+Spark can be used for streaming as well as batch jobs but we will only cover the latter for now.

 ## How does Spark work?

 Apache Spark processeses large-scale data across multiple machines using a cluster-based approach.
 It works by dividing tasks into smaller chunks and distributing them across multiple nodes for parallel execution.
 This makes Spark much faster than traditional batch processing frameworks like Hadoop MapReduce.